| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 make it difficult for an attacker to break through each layer to access

-that data.
 In fact, the Cyber-Security industry grew out of this layered model.

 Each vendor started to specialize in each of these ‘layers,’ expecting